JaekSooley/LandXMLCleaner/README.md

 Drag and drop a JSON file into the command line to automatically load a list of pre-defined elements to remove.
 This overwrites any existing elements.

+Directories containing multiple .xml files can be entered into the console for batch processing.

 **Expected JSON format**:

 ```